VP9: Media player software support

 VP9 is supported in all major open source media player software, including VLC, MPlayer/MPlayer2/MPV, Kodi, MythTV, and FFplay.

 Hardware device support

 Android has had VP9 software decoding since version 4.4 "KitKat".
 For a list of consumer electronics with hardware support, including TVs, smartphones, set top boxes and game consoles, see webmproject.org's list.

 Hardware implementations

-Hardware accelerated VP9 decoding support nowadays is ubiquitous as most GPUs and SoCs support it natively.
-Hardware encoding is present in Intel's Kaby Lake processors and above.
+Hardware accelerated VP9 decoding support is included in most GPUs and SoCs released after 2016.
+Intel first included VP9 hardware encoding with their Kaby Lake processors, introduced in August 2016.

 Video game consoles

 The Sony PlayStation 5 supports capturing 1080p and 2160p footage using VP9 in a WebM container.

 Software implementations

 The reference implementation from Google is found in the free software programming library libvpx.

 It has a single-pass and a two-pass encoding mode, but the single-pass mode is considered broken and does not offer effective control over the target bitrate.